Welcome to the Website of Best-Selling Author

 Photos of Patricia were taken at The Spa at Ravella, in Lake Las Vegas, 2011.

-At 57 years old, I am healthier now than I was when I was thirty-five.
+As I look around and see more and more young people struggling with weight problems, depression, anorexia and other ailments that can stem from poor nutrition or a poor relationship with food, it makes me more determined than ever to stay in good health and to be a spokesperson for good health.
+I'm healthier now than I was when I was thirty-five.
+It's not easy at age 57, but it's not that hard either.
 Once I made the decision to try to keep age-related ailments (osteoporosis, heart disease, diabetes, etc.) at bay, the next step was finding out how to achieve my goals.
 Believe me, if I can do it --- Ms. I-Hate-Exercise, I-Love-Food --- you can, too.
 Most everyone in my entire Italian-American family loves to cook and loves to eat.
 And a number of us suffer from all sorts of ailments as a result of being overweight.
 When I saw what the health setbacks were for older family members due to smoking, overeating, and lack of exercise, I decided it was time for me to get my act together before it was too late.
-I've committed myself to a lifestyle of good nutrition and exercise, and I hope that commitment pays off in my continued health and doctor's amazement that I'm not on any medications as of yet.
-(Fingers crossed.)
+I've committed myself to a lifestyle of health.If you have been blessed with a healthy body, the only way to keep it that way (barring any random diseases) is, in two words, nutrition and exercise.

 Weight lifting is a vital part of any fitness routine for women, not just cardio.